Stanley-Yi/Y3S2-CPT204-Advanced-OO-Programming/note/note.md

 postcondition
 	○ It is free to do anything , including not terminating, throwing an exception, returning arbitrary results, making arbitrary modifications, etc

+## invariant
+An invariant is a condition that is guaranteed to be true during code execution.

+For example, SLList with Sentinel Node has the following invariants:
+○ sentinel instance variable always points to a sentinel node ○ the first node, if it exists, is always at sentinel.next ○ size instance variable is always the total number of items added

+Invariants make it easier to reason about code:
+○ can assume they are true to simplify code, e.g., addLast does not need to worry about the null case ○ must ensure that the methods preserve invariants